Delta State University: Fleet

 DSU Flight Operations has two large hangars located at Cleveland Municipal Airport and the Gibson-Gunn Commercial Aviation building on the Delta State Campus.

 Student life

 Residence halls and student housing

 There are six student residence halls on campus; three house women, two house men and one is co-ed.

 Greek life

 Even though Delta State University has relatively few fraternities and sororities on campus, many students participate in Greek life.
 Originally, Delta State had only local organizations, such as Delta Alpha Omega or the Cavaliers, which existed until the mid-1960s, when their members joined Kappa Alpha Order and Pi Kappa Alpha respectively.
 However, the first national social fraternity to charter at Delta State was Phi Mu Alpha Sinfonia, in 1960.
 Within the decade, several other chapters of national Greek-letter organizations chartered at Delta State.
-They are governed by two independent councils—the Interfraternity Council, and the Panhellenic Council.
+They are governed by two independent councils—the Interfraternity Council and the Panhellenic Council.

-National Pan-Hellenic Council

-The Delta State National Pan-Hellenic Council governs the chapters represented in the National Pan-Hellenic Council.